-(a) five (5) years on trellis door products;
+(a) twelve (12) months on trellis door products;

-(b) five (5) years on motors and on roll formed aluminium slat on Window Shutters/Roller Shutters;
+(b) one (1) year on motors and on roll formed aluminium slat on Window Shutters/Roller Shutters;

-(ii) notwithstanding clause 13.7(a)(i), these timeframes excludes models S01™ and S04™ (which are subject to a twelve (12) month period), and S04-1, which is subject to a preventative maintenance contract.
+(ii) notwithstanding clause 13.7(a)(i), these timeframes excludes models S04-1, which is subject to a preventative maintenance contract.

-(iii) for all other products the warranty provided will cease after one (1) year in respect of the Goods supplied and five (5) years in respect of the installation of the Goods.
+(iii) for all other products the warranty provided will cease after one (1) year in respect of the Goods.

 (iv) any defect repair will be limited to supply only of the replacement or repaired faulty components or materials;

 (v) in respect of all claims the Supplier shall not be liable to compensate the Customer for any delay in either replacing or remedying the workmanship or in properly assessing the Customer’s claim.

 (b) limited to any warranty to which the Supplier is entitled, if the Supplier did not manufacture the Goods;

 13.8 At no time will a warranty be transferrable.
 Any warranty offered is made only to the original Customer who must produce the original sales invoice at the point of submitting a warranty claim.

 13.9 Subject to this clause 13, returns will only be accepted provided that: